 Environmental cases decided in the State Supreme Courts, the Federal Court and the High Court are reported in the Local Government and Environment Reports of Australia (LGERA).
-All significant decisions of the SA Environment, Resources and Development Court (ERDC) and the SA Supreme Court (where they deal with environmental issues) can be found in the Environment and Development Law Reports published by the Law Society of South Australia although that publication appears to have ceased from the end of 2002 when all decisions of the Court began being placed on-line.
+All significant decisions of the SA Environment, Resources and Development Court (ERDC) and the SA Supreme Court (where they deal with environmental issues) can be found on-line either throyough Austlii or the SA Courts website.

 Online LearningAll reading lists and connections through to the listed materials and readings will be available on MyUni.
 Announcements during the semester will also be posted on MyUni and emailed to all students listed in the course.

-As noted above(and technology willing) it is the intention to record all lectures.
+The lecture section of the weekly 3-hour block will be recorded.
 If for some reason a lecture does not record and a student did not attend that lecture it will be the responsibility of the student to find someone who did attend the missed lecture if they want details and notes about what was covered at the time.